UNITED STATES

 ITEM 2.
 MANAGEMENT’S DISCUSSION AND ANALYSIS OF FINANCIAL CONDITION AND RESULTS OF OPERATIONS.

-The following discussion and analysis should be read in conjunction with our unaudited condensed consolidated financial statements for the three and nine months ended March 31, 2024, and the related notes thereto, which have been prepared in accordance with U.S. GAAP.
-Additionally, the following discussion and analysis should be read in conjunction with our audited consolidated financial statements included in the 2023 Annual Report.
+The following discussion and analysis should be read in conjunction with our audited consolidated financial statements for the year ended June 30, 2024, and the related notes thereto, which have been prepared in accordance with U.S. GAAP.
+Additionally, the following discussion and analysis should be read in conjunction with our audited consolidated financial statements included in this Annual Report.
 Throughout this discussion, unless the context specifies or implies otherwise the terms “InMed,” “Company,” “we,” “us,” and “our” refer to InMed Pharmaceuticals Inc.

 All dollar amounts stated herein are in U.S. dollars unless specified otherwise.